1994 Asian Games: Medal table

 The top ten ranked NOCs at these Games are listed below.
 The host nation, Japan, is highlighted.

 Doping scandal

 The Chinese had 11 athletes test positive for banned drugs and anabolic steroids at the 1994 Asian Games.
-Less than a month before the Asian Games scandal at the 1994 world championships in Rome, the Chinese had won 12 of the 16 women's swimming titles, with two of those nine world champions among those who tested positive at the Asian games.
+Less than a month before the Asian Games, a scandal at the 1994 World Aquatics Championships in Rome, when the Chinese had won 12 of the 16 women's swimming titles, with two of those nine world champions among those who tested positive at the Asian games.